WebAssembly/component-model/design/mvp/CanonicalABI.md

 Otherwise, if the subtask is *not* already resolved, the subtask's `OnCancel` callback is called to officially request cancellation.
-If the callee is another component, `OnCancel` is implemented by `Task.request_cancellation` which, as defined above, will immediately resolve a task that is blocked waiting to enter due to backpressure.
-Otherwise, the second `if not subtask.resolved()` handles the general case where core wasm code needs to run in the callee to receive and explicitly resolve the task (by calling `task.cancel` or `task.return`).
+If the callee is another component, `OnCancel` is implemented by `Task.request_cancellation` (defined above), which may execute arbitrary guest code in the callee before returning, but may not block.

-If `subtask.cancel` is called synchronously, the call blocks until the subtask resolves.
-If `subtask.cancel` is called asynchronously, rather than *blocking*, `Thread.yield_` is called to allow the host to nondeterministically schedule whatever thread it heuristically chooses in the hopes that a subtask thread will get to execute and quickly resolve the subtask, allowing `subtask.cancel` to complete eagerly.
-Otherwise, `subtask.cancel` returns `BLOCKED` (`-1`) and the caller must wait for a `SUBTASK` event using a waitable set.
+If the subtask is *not* eagerly resolved before `OnCancel` returns and `subtask.cancel` is called with the `async` immediate, then `subtask.cancel` immediately returns the sentinel `BLOCKED` (`-1`) value.
+Otherwise, if called without `async`, `subtask.cancel` blocks until the subtask *is* resolved.
+Once the subtask is resolved, the return value is the subtask's final `State` value which is one of:
+* `RETURNED`, if the subtask successfully returned a value via `task.return`;
+* `CANCELLED_BEFORE_STARTED`, if the subtask was cancelled before receiving its arguments (and thus no `own` handles were transferred); or
+* `CANCELLED_BEFORE_RETURNED`, if the subtask called `task.cancel` instead of
+  `task.return`.

-Lastly, a subtle race condition guarded by the above code is that during the calls to `on_cancel`, `yield_` and `wait_until`, arbitrary code may run which can reenter the caller's component instance.
+Lastly, a subtle race condition guarded by the above code is that during the calls to `on_cancel` and `wait_until`, arbitrary code may run which can reenter the caller's component instance.
 By setting `has_sync_waiter` to true for the duration of these calls, `subtask.cancel` prevents other threads in the same component instance from "stealing" an event or otherwise invalidating the conditions guarded at the beginning of `subtask.cancel`.

 ### 🔀 `canon subtask.drop`